sybilhoangRG/support.balsamiq.com/content/sales/safe.md

 Instead, we use an integration with a card processor called [Stripe](https://stripe.com/).
 Security is one of their biggest considerations ([more info](https://stripe.com/help/security).)

-If you are purchasing a Balsamiq license (for our products **Mockups 3 for Desktop**, **Mockups for Confluence Server** or **Mockups for JIRA Server**) from our website, you will be purchasing directly via Stripe.
+If you are purchasing a Balsamiq license (for our products **Mockups 3 for Desktop**, **Wireframes for Confluence Server** or **Mockups for JIRA Server**) from our website, you will be purchasing directly via Stripe.
 No credit card information passes or is stored on our servers.

 In the past, we used a subscription management service called [Pin Payments](https://subs.pinpayments.com/) to collect and securely store card numbers.
 After switching to Stripe, all payments for new subscriptions (**Mockups 3 for Google Drive and myBalsamiq**) are being collected by them.
 The card information of a small number of our subscribers is still stored [securely](https://subs.pinpayments.com/info/faq) in Pin Payments, but these are slowly being migrated over to Stripe.